jonfernq/Learning/Algorithms/DivideAndConquer/DivideAndConquer2.md

 ---
 > What is the role of the 'substitution method' in recursion?

-Whereas correctness of divide-and-conquer algorithms is proven by mathematical induction, in the substitution method a recurrence relation is solved to find time complexity.
+Using the 'substitution method' a 'recurrence relation' is solved to find time complexity.

 **Steps:**

-- Recurrence relation: This involves expressing the time complexity of a recursive algorithm in terms of itself.
-For example, if the recurrence relation is T(n) = 2T(n/2) + f(n), where T(n) represents the time complexity of the algorithm for an input size of n, and f(n) represents the time taken by the non-recursive part of the algorithm, then the recurrence relation is written down as T(n) = 2T(n/2) + f(n).
+- **Recurrence relation:** the time complexity of a recursive algorithm is expressed in terms of itself, in a recurrence relation such as T(n) = 2T(n/2) + f(n), where T(n) represents the time complexity of the algorithm for an input size of n, and f(n) represents the time taken by the non-recursive part of the algorithm.

-- Guess: Based on the form of the recurrence relation, an educated guess is made for the solution of the recurrence relation.
-This guess is typically based on the pattern observed in the recursive function calls and the base case(s) of the recursion.
+- **Educated Guess:** Based on the pattern observed in the recursive function calls and the base case of the recursion, an educated guess is made for the solution of the recurrence relation.

-- Mathematical induction: The guessed solution is then proven using mathematical induction.
-The base case(s) are verified, and the inductive step is established to prove that the guessed solution holds for all values of the input size n.
+- **Mathematical induction:** The proposed solution is then proven using mathematical induction.
+The base case is verified, and the inductive step is established to prove that the guessed solution holds for all values of the input.

-- Time complexity: Once the guessed solution is proven, it can be used to determine the overall time complexity of the recursive algorithm.
-The final time complexity is typically expressed in big-O notation, which provides an upper bound on the growth rate of the algorithm as the input size increases.
+- **Time complexity:** Once the guessed solution is proven, it can be used to determine the overall time complexity of the recursive algorithm, typically expressed in Big-O notation, providing an upper bound on the growth rate of the algorithm as the input size increases.

 (Cormen 2022:90-5: Section 4.3)